How Guitar Tube Amplifiers Work

 Bonus Info: How Microphones Work

 Dynamic microphones work exactly in reverse of how a speaker works.
-It has a diaphragm like a speaker that gets moved by sound (air pressure waves).
+It has a diaphragm like a speaker cone that gets moved by sound (air pressure waves).
 The diaphragm moves a coil of wire wrapped around a magnet.
 The coil moving through the magnetic field creates electricity in the coil wire--an alternating current signal voltage.

 When a singer sings a note her vocal chords vibrate like a guitar string.
 The movement of the vocal chords create air pressure waves that strike the microphone diaphragm and cause movement.
 Speaking of diaphragms, our ear drums are diaphragms that when moved by sound waves cause neurons to fire to communicate with our brain.
 Yea, our ears are biological dynamic microphones.

-When a positive (high) sound pressure wave hits the microphone diaphragm it is pushed inward and a positive electrical current and voltage are created.
+When a positive, high pressure sound wave hits the microphone diaphragm it is pushed inward and a positive electrical current and voltage are created.
 When the low pressure wave trough hits the diaphragm it is pulled outward and a negative current and voltage are created in the coil.
 The microphone creates an alternating current voltage signal similar to how an electric guitar generates an AC voltage signal.

 The 5F1 amplifier uses negative feedback (NFB) to reduce distortion and improve stability but a drawback is it also reduces overall amplifier gain.
 A blue wire running from the speaker jack carries the amplified audio signal through R13 and injects the feedback at V1B's pin 8 (cathode).
 R13 controls the level of feedback passed to the cathode.

 So the main purpose of a guitar amplifier is to take the tiny electrical signal generated by the guitar's pickup and make it strong enough to push and pull a speaker cone.
 The guitar amp is also used to shape the tone and control signal distortion giving us the clean, mellow sound of jazz guitar or the animal growl of hard rock.
+Distortion is an important part of guitar amplifier design and this is the primary difference between guitar and audio amplifiers.
+Audio amps are usually designed for absolute minimum distortion.

 Now that we've covered the signal flow I'll go back and cover the other amplifier components that I didn't mention.
-Wall plug power of 120 volts AC (or 100, 220 or 240 volts AC in some other countries) runs through the power switch S1, which is located on the volume pot.
+Wall plug power of 120 volts AC (or 100, 220 or 240 volts AC in other countries) runs through the power switch S1, which is located on the volume pot.
 From the power switch the 120v AC runs to fuse F1.
-(The layout and schematic have the power switch and fuse reversed--having the fuse first is preferred.)
+The layout and schematic have the power switch and fuse reversed--having the fuse first is preferred.
 The fuse is a 2 amp slow blow fuse.
 Slow blow means it won't blow instantaneously when the turn-on power surge runs through it.
 Sustained current greater than 2 amps is required to blow the fuse.

 AC voltage in the United States runs at 60 cycles per second, which is called Hertz (Hz).
 Wall power goes from zero to +169.7 volts, then down through zero to -169.7 volts (339.4 volts peak-to-peak), then back up to zero 60 times per second.
 This is why AC electrical noise picked up by guitar amps is described as a 60 Hertz hum (poorly filtered DC from a full wave rectifier will give you 120 Hertz hum).
 Why is our wall power 60 cycles per second?
 Because power company electrical generators in the US turn at 60 revolutions per second (3600 revolutions per minute or RPM).